MindMed Reports Third Quarter 2022 Financial Results and Business Highlights

 NEW YORK, Nov.
 10, 2022 /PRNewswire/ -- Mind Medicine (MindMed) Inc. (NASDAQ: MNMD), (NEO: MMED), (the "Company" or "MindMed"), a clinical stage biopharmaceutical company developing novel products to treat brain health disorders, today reported its financial results for the quarter ended September 30, 2022.

 "We are pleased with the progress made in the third quarter as we continue executing on our core development programs, MM-120 and MM-402, and accelerating preparations for Phase 3 studies – all with the goal of bringing our treatments to market as efficiently as possible for the benefit of both patients and shareholders.
 During the quarter, we initiated enrollment in the largest well-controlled clinical trial of LSD, a 200-patient Phase 2b trial in patients diagnosed with Generalized Anxiety Disorder (GAD).
-We expect a readout of that data in the late half of 2023.
+We expect a readout of that data in late 2023.
 Additionally, we continue our efforts to bring MM-402 into human clinical studies," said Robert Barrow, Chief Executive Officer and Director of MindMed.
 "Throughout the third quarter, we have taken meaningful steps to reduce our cash expenditures and we further bolstered our balance sheet by raising approximately $60 million.
 We believe our strong financial position provides the Company with necessary funding to prepare for later stage clinical development of MM-120 while continuing our pursuit to retain, protect, and build the Company's intellectual property portfolio."

 The Company enhanced and strengthened its financial resources with approximately $60.0 million in gross proceeds as a result of sales pursuant to our at-the-market selling program and a public offering.
 During the quarter, the Company also regained compliance with Nasdaq's minimum bid price listing requirement.